jadecobra/python_tdd_exercises/source/how_to/setup_my_ide.rst

 for references
 #################################################################################

-I put references on the left and the Integrated Development Environment on the right
+I put references on the left and the `Integrated Development Environment (IDE)`_ on the right

 .. image:: /_static/setup_my_ide/reference_on_left.png
   :width: 600